 Applicant has shown sufficient action to resolve her delinquent debts.
 Applicant provided enough details and sufficient documentation to show progress resolving debts.
-She presented proof of payments, correspondence to or from the creditors to establish maintenance of contact and copies of debt disputes.
+She presented proof of payments and correspondence to establish maintenance of contact.
 There is sufficient evidence to establish Applicant made progress resolving her debts.
 There is sufficient assurance that her financial problems are resolved, under control, and will not recur in the future.
 She has shown a good-faith effort to resolve these debts.
 Her reasonable and responsible actions towards her finances is a strong indication that she will protect and safeguard classified or sensitive information.
 Under all these circumstances, Applicant mitigated financial security concerns.